 - Table, sea, and garlic salt

 - Frozen dinners that are not listed as “low sodium”

 - Processed meats like ham, bacon, hot dogs, sausage, and deli meats

 - Take out, restaurant, and fast food

 For a full list of foods high in sodium see this post.

-Limit High Potassium Foods
+High Potassium Additives & Foods

 Foods high in potassium need to be limited and possibly avoided during stage 5 kidney disease when potassium levels are high.
-They include vegetables, dairy, fruit, nuts, seeds, beverages, along with some grains, beans, and legumes.

 Vegetables high in potassium include